galaxyproject/SARS-CoV-2/README.md

  1. Underscore the importance of access to raw data
  2. Demonstrate that existing community efforts in curation and deployment of biomedical software can reliably support rapid reproducible research during global crises

-Our analysis was divided into six parts listed below.
+Our analysis was divided into six parts listed below (we also added "Updates" section where will be keeping track of new data as it appears).
 Each part has a dedicated page that provides links to input datasets, intermediate and final results, workflows, and Galaxy histories that list all details for each analysis.
 These workflows can be re-run by any of three global Galaxy instances in the [US](http://usegalaxy.org), in [Europe](http://usegalaxy.eu) and in [Australia](https://usegalaxy.org.au), as well as in the [ELIXIR Belgium](https://usegalaxy.be) Galaxy instance.

   1. [Pre-processing of raw read data](1-PreProcessing)
   2. [Assembly of COVID-19 genome](2-Assembly)